mkevac/goduplicator/README.md

 You may have production servers running, but you need to upgrade to a new system.
 You want to run A/B test on both old and new systems to confirm the new system can handle the production load, and want to see whether the new system can run in shadow mode continuously without any issue.

+It is similar to another project https://github.com/agnoster/duplicator, but faster on my tests and supports more than one mirror.

 How it works?
 -------------
 goduplicator is a reverse proxy.
 It mirrors the data to all configured servers.
 The data from main server is sent back, but data from all other servers is ignored.